(Video) Boeing 787-10 Dreamliner operated the first flight

 During the flight, the aircraft systems and air maneuverability were tested.
 Boeing 787-10 will undergo complex ground and ground tests that will help certify this type of aircraft.

-Boeing 787-10 Dreamline on the first flight - complete transmission!
+Boeing 787-10 Dreamline on the first flight - full transmission!

 The first deliveries are scheduled for 2018.
 To date, the 787-10 Dreamliner program has received orders for 149 aircraft, from airlines such as Singapore Airlines, Air Lease Corporation (ALC), All Nippon Airways (ANA), British Airways, Etihad Airways, EVA Air, GE Capital Aviation Services (GECAS), KLM Royal Dutch Airlines and United Airlines.